ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-3-docker-tutorial/image-18.jpg" alt="linearly separable data">

 Here is the script that we'll use.
-Copy it and save it in your folder.
+Copy it and save it in your folder under "big-query-tutorial.R".
+Don't forget to change the name of your Service Account Key, the email associated to it and the big query project, dataset and table parameters.

 ```r
 library(bigrquery)